 Master of Divinity

 The Master of Divinity is the standard theological degree offered by most seminaries and divinity schools in the U.S. It is typically a three-year program, which follows four years of undergraduate study.
 This overview will provide you with a snapshot of the courses you will be taking to complete your degree.
 The Clamp Divinity School seeks to be solidly biblical and intensely practical.
 As you will notice below, we have selected courses which exemplify this balanced approach to ministry.
+Available with a Youth Ministry Concentration.

 The Master of Divinity is offered via three delivery modes, classroom, online, or students can mix delivery modes through our hybrid format.
 The program is designed to be convenient for persons who are already employed full-time and seek graduate education in a more accessible format and schedule.